lfbraz/azureml-automl-mlops/README.md

 #### Release Pipeline

-With the service connection we are able to create a new [Release Pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/?view=azure-devops) (in your *Azure Devops project*) to deploy Azure ML models:
+With the service connection, we can create a new [Release Pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/?view=azure-devops) (in your *Azure Devops project*) to deploy Azure ML models:

 ![New Release Pipeline](images/new-release-pipeline.PNG?raw=true)